-There are many people who have concerns that raw feeding is an unhygienic practise that will introduce harmful bacteria to both them and their dogs.
+There are many people who have concerns that raw feeding with raw dog food products is an unhygienic practise that will introduce harmful bacteria to both them and their dogs.
 While it is no secret that there are potentially harmful bacteria in any meat used for a raw food diet, the risks are negligible as long as you buy from a reputable DEFRA approved supplier and effective storage and hygiene procedures are followed.
-Good and bad bacteria are found in not only raw meat but pretty much all raw ingredients that we use in food preparation.
+Good and bad bacteria are found in not only raw meat but pretty much all raw dog food ingredients that we use in food preparation.

 Let’s consider the word bacteria for a moment.
 Just the mere mention of the word has some people reaching for the antibacterial wipes but let’s not forget that not all bacteria are all harmful.
 In fact, without these micro-organisms we wouldn’t stay healthy.
 The good bacteria in our bodies fights against the bad, offering a first line of defence against infection and disease.
 The trouble is that often we eliminate the good bacteria while trying to get rid of the bad.
 The sheer volume of products that exist to kill them could actually be doing us more harm than good.

 With all types of dog food, there is a risk that it carries harmful bacteria.
 It has been proven on numerous occasions that dry and canned food contain bacteria including Salmonella and E-Coli.
 What people tend to assume is that if it comes out of a packet or a tin then it is safe.
 There are over 800 cases of dry dog food being linked to Salmonella contamination in humans.
 Presenting it as a safe alternative to raw is misleading.